dcmikki/devbox-windows/README.md

 C:\Windows\system32>
 ```

-With these installed, cmd.exe can happily be discarded.
+With these installed, cmd.exe can happily be discarded (for the vast majority of things).
 Start up ConEmu.
 On first boot, it will give you an opportunity to configure some options, including a startup task; choose the `{Bash::Git bash}` option.
 There's a good range of pre-configured colour schemes to select from.

-### Configure Bash Shell
+### Configure Bash Environment

+#### Git Setup

 Now that ConEmu is running the Bash shell, it will normally load things like .bashrc and .bash_profile, so these can be supplied from my dotfiles repository.
 First, to clone with SSH, I'll need to get a copy of my private key onto the machine.
 For now I'm running this setup on a VM, so I've made my key available via a shared folder.
 At some point I'm going to create some kind of script that pulls the keys from somewhere (maybe on a USB stick or something), but for now, the step is just something like this:
 ```